Ro706/flask_python_todo/README.md

-Certainly!
-Below is a **sample README file** for your Flask application.
-You can include this in your GitHub repository to provide instructions for others who want to run your app:

----

 # Todo List Web App

 This is a simple **Todo List web application** built using Flask and SQLAlchemy.
 Users can add, complete, and delete tasks from their todo list.